Aceearly1993/lecarde-2/README.md

 for a better presentation approach.
 (Aceearly1993)
 `CHANGED` - Leviathan: Changed color of post-hit flash effect to the same color as Lucifer's post-hit flash effect in order to reduce visual confusions.
 (Aceearly1993)
 `CHANGED` - Pause menu/Boss Rush/Endroll: Adjustments of mugshot graphics for a better presentation approach.
 (Lee Russell /rinth444)
+`CHANGED` - Properties of Holy Water so that it can reach following enemies:
+Hanged
+Possessed Tree
+Upended Demon
+Count La Tourvelle
+Corpse Guest
+Duke Guillecourt (black hole)
+Lucifer
+ (Aceearly1993)

 `ADDED` - Alucard Player ("main Alcarde visible") : Straight upward jump animation.
 (Lee Russell /rinth444)
 `ADDED` - Efrain player ("main hero visible") : Falling stance is now animated instead of a single graphic.
 (Lee Russell /rinth444)
 `ADDED` - Update of endroll credit informations.
 (Aceearly1993)
 `FIXED` - Trianon: A vanilla graphical error which a black tile was missing and left unnoticed until JupiterClimb's livestreams.
+(Aceearly1993)
+`FIXED` - Dark Forest: One instance of Japanese text to be identical to other languages.
 (Aceearly1993)

 #### [1.5.8] - 2025/5/4 ####